NISYSLAB/Emory-BMI-GSoC/README.md

 **Overview:**  Niffler is a framework to retrieve DICOM images from PACS real-time as a DICOM stream as well as retrospectively.
 Images can be retrieved from a PACS via Niffler in real-time (via Niffler meta-extraction module) or on-demand (via Niffler cold-extraction module).
 However, these downloaded data sets remain in the local environments such as a research server or a cluster where Niffler is run from.
 To use this data, researchers must identify certain subsets of data.
 This can be achieved by querying the retrieved data.
 For instance, Niffler stores the metadata of the data retrieved in real-time in a Mongo database.
 By querying the metadata, subsets of images can be identified.
 However, currently Niffler does not possess the ability to create such "albums" from a set of DICOM images retrieved by Niffler, and share with other users.

-**Present Status of the work:** Currently, Niffler does not have the ability to select subsets of images or create albums.
+**Current Status:** Currently, Niffler does not have the ability to select subsets of images or create albums.
 We are sharing images through other orthogonal approaches (via rclone, for example).

 **Proposed Methodology:** There are several approaches to implement such albums feature.
 One approach is to using [Kheops](https://docs.kheops.online/) to provide an interface to create and view the albums.
 [MEDIator](https://github.com/sharmalab/MEDIator) can be extended and incorporated to Niffler to create subsets and share the images via a unique URL as well.